keenanpayne/keenanpayne.com/posts/scrolling.md

   - User Experience (UX)
 ---

-{% include atoms/figure.html, src: "/images/posts/android-iphone/macbook-iphone-watch-stack.jpg", alt: "", caption: "", source_title: "Visuals by Marcus", source_link: "https://www.instagram.com/visuals_by_marcus/" %}
+{% include atoms/figure.html, src: "/images/posts/android-iphone/macbook-iphone-watch-stack.jpg", alt: "iPhone and Apple Watch stacked on top of Macbook Air", caption: "", source_title: "Visuals by Marcus", source_link: "https://www.instagram.com/visuals_by_marcus/" %}

 Scrolling is how I use a computer.
 I also scroll _a lot_ on my smartphone.
 I scroll elsewhere—through menus on video game consoles, books on my Kindle, apps on my Apple Watch&hellip;